MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 ## Create an app registration in Azure AD for your custom canvas

-To enable single sign-on, you'll need two separate app registrations:
+To enable SSO, you'll need two separate app registrations:

 - [One for your bot to enable user authentication with Azure AD](configuration-end-user-authentication.md#use-azure-active-directory-as-your-identity-provider).
-- One for your custom canvas to enable single sign-on.
+- One for your custom canvas to enable SSO.

 > [!IMPORTANT]
 > You can't reuse the same app registration for both your bot's user authentication and your custom canvas.